Tychon

-Another Tychon, a god of chance or accident, is mentioned by the geographer Strabo, who stated that “Priapos... resembles the Attic deities Orthannes, Konisalos (Conisalus), Tykhon (Tychon), and others like them.”
+Another Tychon, a god of chance or accident, is mentioned by the geographer Strabo, who stated that “Priapos... resembles the Attic deities Orthanes, Konisalos (Conisalus), Tykhon (Tychon), and others like them.”
 He was worshipped at Athens.

 The only known depiction of Tychon is now in Hatay Archaeology Museum, Turkey.
 He is shown as a boy with a semi-erect penis opposite the kakodaimon (evil spirit) and his evil eye.